Hynst/WTS_cSVs_analysis/README.md

      <br /> Only neccesary input file is normalized expression table on log2 scale in tab separetated format          expression_table.tsv)
   3) Run bla.R RScript with appropriate parametres:
      <br /> Rscript --vanilla bla.R {expression_table.tsv} "p_value" {outputfile_name.txt}
-     <br /\t> where p_value is required value of sigificance for differentialy expressed gene (default: 0,05)
+     <br /> where p_value is required value of sigificance for differentialy expressed gene (default: 0,05)

-Output file is in .tsv format with lines represented all differential expresed genes in dataset, and with columns for individual samples (up/down regulation tag is mentioned)
+Output file is in .tsv format with lines represented all differential expresed genes in dataset, and with columns for individual samples (up/down regulation tag is used to highlight)

 ## Analysis 2
 uvod